computablee/DotMP/CONTRIBUTING.md

 make local edits, then open a pull request.

 In your pull request, make sure to specify **which issue you are addressing, how you've addressed it, and how you've tested it.**
-One of the issues is to configure proper unit and integration testing.
-If you are able to write unit tests for your PR, please do.
+We have a CI pipeline to run unit tests on pull requests.
+Those **must** pass before a pull request will be merged.
+If you add new functionality, add a new unit test.

 ## Style Conventions